nansh8/nansh8/README.md

 - 💖 What do I love?
 Food 🍟🍔🍕 and Music :notes: .
 Yes, I am a FOODIE.
 No, I am not a singer.

-- 💭 I wonder what else I can add to my profile.

 ![Ashlesha's GitHub stats](https://github-readme-stats.vercel.app/api?username=nansh8&show_icons=true&theme)